Analog Design Degree, Certificate and Training Program Information

 Related certificate programs may be found at various levels and could be self-paced.
 They might be taken online or on-campus.
 Those looking for a master's degree program can take an electrical engineering program.
 Aspiring engineering professionals at the master's level conduct extensive research.
 They could choose thesis or non-thesis options.
 In order to keep up with changing technologies, programmers, technicians, computer operators and engineers should take advantage of continuing education programs, including seminars and conferences.

 Associate of Applied Science in Electronics Engineering Technology

 The terms electrical and electronic are often used interchangeably, but there is a difference.
 Computer hardware engineers (analog designers) follow the electronics track.
+They gain an understanding of the analog design of circuit boards, computer chips, computer systems and related equipment.
+The engineers are responsible for most of the research in computer technology, as well.
 This A.A.S. degree turns students into technicians who mostly troubleshoot and repair electronic systems.
 Some assist engineers in designing new products, testing systems prior to manufacture or selling electronic components and systems.
 Analog designers usually must continue education beyond this degree level.

 Applicants take placement tests in reading, writing, computer literacy, pre-algebra and algebra.
 When deficiencies are noted, they must successfully complete remedial or developmental courses.
 Therefore, enrollees do best with a solid background and good grades in high school mathematics.